smuellerDD/lrng/test/README.md

   kernel module lrng_drbg.ko is continuously loaded and unloaded triggering a constant swap of the DRNG from / to ChaCha20 and SP800-90A DRBG.

+* `syscall_test.c`: This tool allows invoking of all types of the getrandom(2) system calls and monitor the behavior.

 * `test_proc_A.pl`: This test performs the Test Procedure A from AIS 31 as defined in section 2.4.4.1.
 Generate at least 5 MB of data from /dev/urandom and invoke the script with the generate data.
 Beware, this test may run for